tonyvicta/Credit-Card-Fraud-Detection-Using-Snowflake-ML/README.md

-# Credit-Card-Fraud-Detection-Using-Snowflake-ML

-# Fraud Detection in Snowflake + Streamlit
+# Credit Card Fraud Detection Using Snowflake ML

+## Project Overview

-🚨 An end-to-end credit card fraud detection dashboard using Snowflake ML and Streamlit, featuring geospatial visualization with PyDeck.
+This project demonstrates how to build an end-to-end credit card fraud detection pipeline using Snowflake ML and Streamlit in Snowflake, enhanced with geospatial visualization via PyDeck.

+Credit card fraud detection involves identifying suspicious or unauthorized transactions by analyzing behavioral and transactional patterns.
+This solution focuses on post-transaction analysis using historical data and Snowflake’s machine learning capabilities to detect potential fraud based on engineered features.

 ## 📊 Features
 - Streamlit UI with interactive map of transactions